bcgov/ols-geocoder/faults.md

 <br>

-## Address List Match Accuracy = Number of addresses with a match score of ninety or higher divided by the number of addresses in list
+## Address List Match Accuracy = Number of addresses with a match score of ninety or higher divided by the number of addresses in the list

 <br><br>